pratikrelekar/pratikrelekar/README.md

 <!--h1 without bottom border-->
 <div id="user-content-toc">
   <ul align="center">
-    <summary><h1 style="display: inline-block">Hi there 👋, I'm Abdelrahman</h1></summary>
+    <summary><h1 style="display: inline-block">Hello there 👋, I'm Pratik</h1></summary>
   </ul>
 </div>

-I am a Machine Learning Engineer with over 5 years of experience in the fields of Machine Learning, Deep Learning and Computer Vision, along with exposure to Robotics.
-I currently work as a Machine Learning Engineer at [avatarin](https://avatarin.com/), trying to enhance robots' human-like capabilities using Imitation Learning and Computer Vision.
+I am a Data Scientist with over 5 years of experience in the fields of Machine Learning, Business Intelligence and Computer Vision, along with exposure to Electrical Engineering.
+I currently work as a Data Scientist at [Data Science Research Services at the University of Illinois at Urbana Champaign]((https://dsrs.illinois.edu)), delivering Data Science solutions and research.

 <!--h2 without bottom border-->
 <div id="user-content-toc">